 Research team

-We run a range of research studies and clinical trials aimed at improving knowledge, treatment and outcomes in cancer care.
+UCLH is a large research centre, running many studies and clinical trials to improve the treatment and outcomes in penile cancer care.

-- Research studies usually involve giving a sample of blood or tissue from the lump, or doing a questionnaire.
+- Research studies may involve giving a blood sample or filling in a questionnaire.

-- Clinical trials may involve taking a new drug or having a new procedure.
+- Clinical trials may involve trying a new medication or procedure.

-Your doctor will talk to you about any research studies and clinical trials you may be suitable for.
-If you choose to take part in a clinical trial, you will be supported by a research nurse/clinical trial practitioner.
-They will be your main contact during that time.
+Your doctor will talk to you about any research studies and clinical trials that may be suitable for you.
+If you decide to take part in a clinical trial, a research nurse or clinical trial practitioner will support you throughout.

 It is up to you whether you wish to get involved.
-If you decide not to take part, or if you choose to withdraw at any time, your treatment may change but you can expect the same level of care.
+If you decide not to take part, or if you choose to leave a trial, you will still receive the same high standard of care.

 There are other specialists, such as dermatologists, physiotherapists and occupational therapists who are part of the extended MDT.
 You may be referred to these specialists if appropriate.